mridulraturi7/Pong_Game/README.md

 This repository contains source code of the Pong game.

 Pong is a 2D game originally programmed by Atari that came out in 1972.
 It features two paddles, controlled by players, with the goal of getting the ball past your opponent's edge.
-Player scoring 10 points first wins.
+The player who scores 10 points first wins.

 I have developed this game using LOVE2D gaming framework (version 0.10.2) with Lua as the scripting language.